- Conclusion of the contract

 The buyer is the person who makes the order

-The prices listed in the online store do not include tax.
-But this will happen and then the prices listed in the online store will include sales tax.
+The prices listed in the online store include tax.
 Information on the total cost of the purchaser shall be paid, including all taxes (value added tax, customs, etc.) and delivery costs (freight/postage, invoice fees, packaging) and the specification of the individual items in the total price, are given in Order solution before ordering.

 (Goods Deliveries to Svalbard or Jan Mayen shall be sold without the addition of VAT.)
 (1)